inkle/ink/Documentation/ink_JSON_runtime_format.md

 * `"listInt"` - Pops two values from the evaluation stack, expecting to see an `int` and then a `string`.
 Pushes a `list` containing only the list item with the given value (from the `int`) from the specified list (from the `string`).
 * `"range"` - Pops three values from the evaluation stack.
 The first two are either `int`s or `list`s, the third is a `list`.
 If either of the first two values are `list`s containing multiple items, the value of the lowest or the highest item will be used, depending on if the `list` was the first or second value.
 Generates a `list` containing every item from the third value that is between the bounds of the first and second values, inclusive.
 * `"lrnd"` - Pops one value from the evaluation stack, expecting to see a `list`.
 Pushes a `list` containing one random item from the argument to the stack.
-* `"#"` - TODO
+* `"#"` - Adds a marker to the output stream to indicate that the following `string` values are part of a tag.
+If there are multiple markers in the output stream, each one indicates the start of a new tag and all previous items belong to the previous tag (if one has been declared).
-* `"/#"` - TODO
+* `"/#"` - Adds a marker to the output stream indicating that the `string` values between it and the preceding `"#"` are all part of a tag.
+Should only be encountered in string evaluation when generating text for a choice.
+In that case, the `string` values in the output stream since the last `"#"` are removed and added as a tag to the choice.

 ## Native functions

 These are mathematical and logical functions that pop 1 or 2 arguments from the evaluation stack, evaluate the result, and push the result back onto the evaluation stack.
 Arguments are popped as a group, so the bottomost value is the leftmost argument and the topmost is the rightmost argument.
-Types are coerced as needed, see [Type coercion](#type-coercion).
-This is also why `bool`s are not listed as an argument type.
+Types are coerced so that both arguments are of the same type, see [Type coercion](#type-coercion).
+This is why `bool`s are not listed as an argument type.

 The following operators are supported: